-Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB)
+Federal Ministry of the Environment, Nature Conservation and Nuclear Safety (BMU)

 These projects focus on reducing greenhouse gas emissions, sustainably managing and conserving forests as natural carbon reservoirs (REDD+), protecting biodiversity and supporting countries in adapting to climate change.
-With urbanisation playing a growing role in the world and thus also in climate change mitigation, GIZ is increasingly carrying out projects on sustainable urban development for BMUB.
+With urbanisation playing a growing role in the world and thus also in climate change mitigation, GIZ is increasingly carrying out projects on sustainable urban development for BMU.

-GIZ is also advising BMUB on promoting the use of German environmental technologies in developing and emerging economies, on abating emissions of nitrous oxide – a gas that is harmful to the climate – as a by-product of fertiliser production, and on climate finance, climate risk insurance and the expansion of carbon emissions trading in selected countries.
+GIZ is also advising BMU on promoting the use of German environmental technologies in developing and emerging economies, on abating emissions of nitrous oxide – a gas that is harmful to the climate – as a by-product of fertiliser production, and on climate finance, climate risk insurance and the expansion of carbon emissions trading in selected countries.